greenpig/airclock2/README.md

 ## Changelog

+ * 2.0
+   * Switch to new 256x128 graphical LCD
  * 0.6
    * In wifi screen, long press to re-setup Wifi.
    * Reduce clock frequency to 80Mhz to save power.
    * Only turn on Wifi at NTP time to save power.
 Power is now at around 20-30mA @ 5V.
  * 0.5
    * Initial version.